niklasramo/eventti/README.md

 # Emi

-A fast, small and reliable event emitter.
-Emi provides the good 'ol event emitter API with stable performance across the browsers and with a few carefully though additions.
+A small, fast and reliable event emitter.
+Emi provides the good 'ol event emitter API with strict types and solid performance in a compact package.

 - The classic event emitter API.
 - Small footprint (under 1kb gzipped).